davidysoards/soards-me-blog/src/site/posts/building-an-ecommerce-website-for-a-farm-to-table-business/index.md

 ---
 title: Building an Ecommerce Website for a Farm to Table Business
+subtitle: Representing a Unique Business Model Using Illustrations
 description: Duck Duck Beet needed a way for their customers to order online and a homepage that would clearly explain their unique business to new customers.
 Woocommerce and Vector Art to the rescue.
 date: 2017-11-01T18:21:39.438Z
 tags: